The fine print

 Integrated Partner Services Defined

-Clients may choose to outsource their employment and capability (HR) needs to us.
-Clients with an existing HR team may request that we work alongside the HR team to provide additional resourcing or a range of specialist services to meet the organisation’s needs for an extended period.
+Clients may choose to outsource or subcontract their employment and capability (HR) needs to us.
+For example, Clients with an existing HR team may request that we work alongside the HR team to provide additional resourcing or a range of specialist services to meet the organisation’s needs for an extended period.

 What sets Integrated Partner Services apart from our consultancy services is that the Work is usually ongoing beyond an initial 3-month engagement and is likely to be more than one service (i.e. recruitment and HR advisory or change management).